DanB91/dcpu/dcpu-unit/README.md

 Omiting the `-V` flag will dispense with the verbose output and only prints an actual error when it occurs.

+The `-t` flag will print runtime trace output for each instruction as it is executed.
+This allows fine grained insight into what is happening.

+The `-c N` flag defines the cpu's clock speed in nanoseconds.
+Set this to a higher value to slow the CPU down.
+Combined with `-t`, this can be a powerful debugging tool.

+Invoke the program with the `-h` flag to see all options.

 ### License

 DCPU, 0x10c and related materials are Copyright 2012 Mojang.